x-team/symphony-tutorial/README.md

 Symphony CMS 2.x.x Tutorial
 =====

-In this tutorial we'll build a fully administrable website from scratch with [Symphony CMS](http://www.getsymphony.com/).
+In this tutorial we'll build a fully administratable website from scratch with [Symphony CMS](http://www.getsymphony.com/).

 __getsymphony.com__